BlancheBerneron/GreenPeace.github.io/index.md

 We want to create a productive awareness campaign about Climate Change.
 Thanks to “Quotebank '' database and open accessible data, our goal is to understand how the Climate Change topic has been appropriated by society in the last 5 years.
 In other words, when do we talk about it, who and in which platform?
 This article should serve as a head start for people searching how to target the Climate Change awareness campaign.

-## Key Insights (Research Question) or answer of the research question
+## Research Questions
-During this article we will find:
+During this article we will anwser to the following questions:
-* What are the topics that trigger conversation about CC.
+* What were the topics and events that triggered conversation about Climate Change?
-* Barack Obama seems the guru of… Who is talking about it in the media. ….. ….
+* Who are the main personalities driving Climate Change topic?
+* Are there medias appropriating Climate Change theme?
+Is Climate Change "IN"?

 ## How we did it
 We built our dataset from Quotebank, an open corpus of 178 million quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published between 2008 and 2020.
 Additionally, we only take Climate Change